germolinal/simple_docs/src/what_is_simple.md

 Let put it this way:

 1. **Materials have been/will be getting better** which means that, for instance, closed doors and windows are really good at preventing air leakage and heat transfer.
-Therefore, building controls and human behaviour greatly implact the building's performance, and the health and comfort of the people in it.
+Therefore, building controls and human behaviour—which define whether a window or door is open or closed—greatly impact the building's performance, and the health and comfort of the people in it.
 2. **Software have been/will be getting better**, meaning that we can—for instance—predict and understand the effects of an open/closed window better than ever before
-3. **Our understanding of people is not catching up**, meaning that ww are not certain of whether windows and doors are open or not.
+3. **Our understanding of people is not catching up**, meaning that we are not certain of whether windows and doors are open or not.

 > **Note that** point 3 is not suggesting that nothing has been done about understanding people.
 However,
 > I would argue that our current tools to study people are not the best.
 This should be more clear later in this section.